Signatures of fe-/male fertility - Using long-term selection for high fertility to decipher the genetics of increased reproductive performance

 The Hooded Grebe Podiceps gallardoi is a critically endangered endemic bird of the southernmost part of continental Argentina.
 The species very restricted reproductive conditions in lakes of basaltic pre-andean plateaus led to its discovery only in 1974.
 Since then, population size has dropped by 80%, leaving about 800 individuals.
 Identified threats include, invasive American minks, introduced trouts, and climate change.
 In winter, hooded grebes migrate towards the estuaries of the Atlantic Ocean returning to the plateaus in spring.
 A relatively constant number of individuals at each plateau during successive breeding seasons suggests that Hooded Grebes are phylopatric to breeding plateaus.
 We test this hypothesis using a ddRADseq approach, on populations of three different plateaus.
 We expect to find a significant population structure if Hooded Grebes are phylopatric to these plateaus.

-This project is funded by the Humboldt Foundation (Research Fellowship for Experienced Researchers).
+This project is funded by an Alexander von Humboldt Foundation "Research Fellowship for Experienced Researchers" to Dr. Bettina Mahler.

 Wild boar in rural and urban environments